Sunrise

 Téa Obreht

-In 2024, Nina's small-engine plane crashes into a lake in the Wyoming mountains.
+In 2024, Nina’s small-engine plane crashes into a lake in the Wyoming mountains.
 Her boyfriend Ben, who was flying it, is nowhere to be found.
-Lost and freezing on the shore, Nina is armed with only a few old energy bars, a phone with no service, and a vague hope of rescue.
+Lost and freezing on the shore, Nina is armed with only a few old protein bars, a phone with no service, and a vague hope of rescue.
 It is up to her to survive in the vast wilderness.
-But then she stumbles upon Sunrise—a town of the Old West that is strangely well-maintained, but seemingly abandoned.
-A place that holds the missing link to a ghost story 100 years in the making.
+But then she stumbles upon Sunrise—a town of the Old West that is strangely well maintained, but seemingly abandoned.
+A place that holds the missing link to a ghost story one hundred years in the making.

-In 2003, Sunrise’s golden boy Coll begins to direct town's annual historical reenactment when he is linked with a scandalous incident at a local bar.
-And when an upstart author comes to him with questions about one of Sunrise’s most beloved figures, it threatens to upend everything he thought he knew about the city—and himself.
+In 2003, Sand Daw’s golden boy Coll is putting the finishing touches on the town’s annual historical reenactment.
+But when an upstart would-be author comes to him with questions about one of Sunrise’s most beloved figures, it threatens to upend everything he thought he knew about the city—and himself.

 In 1902, town founder, gunslinger, and legendary pulp hero Anton Vargas returns to Sunrise and quickly takes charge of a group searching for a missing boy.
 But who really is Vargas?
 What does he know about the boy’s disappearance?
 And why has he returned after such a long absence?

-These three are strangers, separated by time.
-But Sunrise has secrets which lie in waiting like gunpowder: quiet, unassuming, until they encounter a spark.
-Magisterial and suspenseful, Téa Obreht's novel challenges the myths we think we know: of heroes and villains, of the places we lay claim to, and most of all, of our own lives.
+These three strangers are separated by time and circumstance.
+But Sunrise’s many secrets are like gunpowder: quiet, contained, until they encounter a spark.
+Magisterial and suspenseful, Téa Obreht’s novel challenges the myths we think we know: of heroes and villains, of the people and places to which we lay claim, and, most of all, of our own lives.

 No reviews yet